 Try holding your fingers in the correct position for a few seconds until it becomes comfortable, and then stretch them out for a few more seconds.

-From there, return them to the D chord position again, and try to hold the position for a few seconds longer.
+From there, return them to the D chord guitar finger position again, and try to hold the position for a few seconds longer.
 Increase the number of seconds each time.
 This will help your fingers to naturally stretch and accommodate for the slightly awkward positioning of the chord.

 It will also help you to commit the finger positions to memory so that you can easily play it in larger songs.

 It is also important to mention that the D chord requires that you do not strum the fifth and sixth strings as you go.
 Strumming those strings will add extra notes to the chord that don’t mesh well and ruin the clarity of the chord.

 How Can You Practice The D Chord On Guitar?

 So, now that you know how to achieve the correct finger positioning for the D chord, you now need to practice it to get better at it.
 But what should you do to practice and improve at the chord?